 On or before the Effective Date, the Reorganized Debtor will establish the Plan Implementation Account which account will be held and administered in accordance with the Plan, the Insurance Settlement Agreements, and the Confirmation Order.
-Upon establishment of the Plan Implementation Account, the Debtor will deposit at least \$99,208,993, plus any cash remaining in the Bishop Reserve, into the Plan Implementation Account via wire transfer.
+Upon establishment of the Plan Implementation Account, the Debtor will deposit at least \$117,749,463, plus any cash remaining in the Bishop Reserve, into the Plan Implementation Account via wire transfer.
 These funds transferred by the Debtor shall include:

-- The proceeds of a loan in the amount of \$38,005,869.00 (less applicable closing costs) secured by real property assets revested in the Reorganized Debtor; - \$19,000,000 in cash proceeds from Insurance Settlements (the Debtor will also transfer to the Trust all rights to recoveries relating to the \$14,200,000 Home Insurance Company settlement); - \$8,731,670 in cash proceeds from the Archdiocese real property sales; - \$8,464,365 from the AMBP Reserve Account; - \$8,449,482 in temporarily-restricted cash; - \$5,000,000 from the General Insurance Fund; - \$4,600,000 from the AMBP Disbursing Account; - \$3,871,158 from the workers' compensation deposit;

-- \$2,500,000 in unrestricted cash; - \$2,060,285 in allegedly-donor-restricted funds; - \$1,566,634 in "board designated" cash; and - Cash in an unknown amount from the Bishop Reserve. - 5.
+- The proceeds of a loan in the amount of \$38,005,869.00 (less applicable closing costs) secured by real property assets revested in the Reorganized Debtor; - \$34,500,000 in cash proceeds from Insurance Settlements (the Debtor will also transfer to the Trust all rights to recoveries relating to the \$14,200,000 Home Insurance Company settlement); - \$8,731,670 representing the value of cash proceeds from the Archdiocese real property sales; - \$8,464,365 representing the value of the AMBP Reserve Account; - \$8,449,482 representing the value of temporarily-restricted cash; - \$5,000,000 representing the value of the General Insurance Fund; - \$4,600,000 representing the value of the AMBP Disbursing Account; - \$3,871,158 representing the value of the workers' compensation deposit; - \$2,500,000 representing the value of unrestricted cash; - \$2,060,285 representing the value of allegedly-donor-restricted funds; - \$1,566,634 representing the value of "board designated" cash; and - Cash representing the value of unknown amount from the Bishop Reserve. - 5.
 Reserve for Administrative and Priority Claims